 Over the last 3 years Bandhavgarh has suffered from an acute water crisis due to erratic rainfall & long dry spells.
 Existing wildlife waterholes previously replenished by rainwater have become dry or almost dry.
 Wildlife now needs to look elsewhere for water which leads to increased human-animal conflict due to crop raiding and livestock predation.
 The project will provide water for up to 8 tigers and countless other wildlife whilst reducing human-animal conflict.

-The project will provide a solar powered borehole pump system for a medium-large waterhole for tigers/other wildlife.
-The bore-well uses underground sources to provide wildlife water year-round.
-Surplus water returns via soak away systems.
-We installed 2 systems in 2018 to provide water for 8 tigers & countless other wildlife.
-This has reduced human-animal conflict in nearby villages.
-Donations will help to reduce human-animal conflict & save many animals via the provision of year-round water.
+The project will provide a solar powered pump & a large waterhole for tigers/other wildlife.
+It uses underground streams to provide permanent water for wildlife.
+Surplus water returns via soakaway systems.
+We installed 3 systems & built a large waterhole with a solar pump filling 4 waterholes in 2018 critical for the survival of 47 tigers & reducing human-animal conflict .
+Donations will help to further reduce human-animal conflict & save more tigers & prey via the provision of year-round water.

-The lives of thousands of wild animals will be saved by the year round availability of water.
+The lives of thousands of wild animals including more than 100 wild tigers will be saved by the year round availability of water.
 It will lead to reduced human-animal conflict and will contribute to the conservation of the tigers' environment & sustainability through ecologically focused actions.